cs3216/cs3216.github.io/coursework/product-design/index.md

 Ask them for five to ten minutes of their time, and if they agree, start by giving them a little context for what you are about to show them.
 For instance, if the app in question is NUSMods, you might tell them that they have just received a link from a friend telling them to check out a new app for organizing their NUS timetable.
 You may also give them an explicit goal to accomplish, such as "you would like to sign up for an account".

 Instruct them to *think aloud* and use their finger to point at where they will click or tap.
 A quick way to explain “Think Aloud” to your users is “Vocalize your thoughts.
 Let us know what you’re thinking throughout the way”.
 Explain that you will be acting the part of the computer, and reassure them that there is no wrong answer.
+Do also tell the user to notify you if they are done using the app/website or don't have anything else to do.
+This will make it clear to you when the user has totally lost interest, given up on your UI, or have no more use for your website/app.

 Now open the first screen they’re supposed to see.
 Observe what they click on first, second, third, etc. Remember to "transition" your mockup as they interact with it. **Do not** say anything during the whole process.
 If users become lost or confused, **let them be lost or confused**.
 Only prompt them for what they are thinking if it appears that they are not thinking aloud.
 If they get stuck, simply move onto the next set of mockups.